franzholz/taxajax/README.md

 ## Usage

 In your extension.

+### TYPO3 11
+You must set this TypoScript to get the absolute image path:

+   config.absRefPrefix = /

+Otherwise an image url "fileadmin/myimage.png" will not be found, because HTML will generate a path like "https://example.com/subpage1/subpage2/fileadmin/myimage.png" out of it.

 ### TYPO3 9.5 and later:

 Add the following line into the file ext_localconf.php of your extension my_ext.